 Most people want to be cared for in their own home (or care home) and Queenscourt will do everything it can to try and assist them in this choice.
 For those who know that this will not be manageable, or is not their choice, then it may be necessary to plan a nursing home placement or a relative’s home.
 We cannot offer Queenscourt as a place to book into for the last days and weeks of life since to do this would mean that we neither have beds available for those who need them urgently, nor the best use of the skills of our staff.
 For some people who are admitted with servere symptoms, deterioration in their condition can occur whilst an inpatient and they may die here.

 Do You Get Any Government Funding?

-We get less than 1/4 of our running costs from local clinical commissioning groups for our inpatient and day services.
+We get just over 1/5th of our running costs from local clinical commissioning groups for our inpatient and day services.
 The Queenscourt at Home Service is part funded by the Southport and Formby CCG but unfunded in West Lancs.
 The proportion of our funding which comes from the NHS is steadily decreasing and we still need to raise three quarters of our running costs and the cost of the Queenscourt at Home Service from public giving.
 The main part of our income is very unpredictable as it comes from public donations and legacies.

 Why Are Legacies So Important To Us?